Unión de Impresores de Filipinas: History

 Hermenegildo Cruz is credited with conceiving the idea for a national trade union center as an ultimate solution to the problems labor leaders were encountering in the consolidation of its members.
-Following the disintegration of the Unión Obrera Democrática Filipina, in 1906, such a union for the printing trade, called Unión de Impresores de Filipinas, was re-established during a meeting held in Santa Cruz, Manila, this time as a confederation.
+Following the disintegration of the Unión Obrera Democrática Filipina, in 1906, such a union for the printing trade called Unión de Impresores de Filipinas was re-established during a meeting held in Santa Cruz, Manila, this time as a confederation.
 Felipe Mendoza, a lithographer and Cruz's right-hand man, was elected president.
-Crisanto Evangelista, a typesetter, was Secretary-General; this was the first occasion Evagelista was associated with the labor movement as a leader.
+Crisanto Evangelista, a typesetter, was Secretary-general; this was the first occasion Evagelista was associated with the labor movement as a leader.
 Ciriaco Cruz was indicated as an official, however his position is not mentioned in the records.

 In 1918, the UIF had an election and reshuffling of officers.
+Later on, the UIF became dormant and was quietly dissolved.
+The UIF was historically considered as a continuation of the Unión Obrera Democrática Filipina.